MSR806/IoT_azure/README.md

 # Helpfull Guides

-## Send DHT11 and ADXL345 connected to RPi to Azure
+## Send DHT11 and ADXL345 data connected to RPi to Azure

 ### [Quickstart: Send telemetry from a device to an IoT hub and read it with a back-end application (Python)](https://docs.microsoft.com/en-us/azure/iot-hub/quickstart-send-telemetry-python)
 ### [Visualize real-time sensor data from Azure IoT Hub using Power BI](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-live-data-visualization-in-power-bi)